SmogDr/edar_coursebook/docs/05-univar_eda.md

 answers to which will bring you even closer to understanding what the data are trying to tell you.
 Let your eyes do the listening at first.

-For example, here is a "3-plot" for the ME Salary data originally shown in Figure
+For example, here is a "3-plot" for the ME Salary data originally shown in Figure \@ref(fig:cdf-me-salaries):
-\@ref(fig:cdf-me-salaries):

 <div class="figure">
 <img src="05-univar_eda_files/figure-html/3-plot-noaa-1.png" alt="EDA Plots of Annual Salaries among Mech Eng Graduates" width="672" />
 <p class="caption">(\#fig:3-plot-noaa)EDA Plots of Annual Salaries among Mech Eng Graduates</p>
 </div>

-## Ch-5 Exercises

-1. List which plot types discussed in this chapter are *enumerative* vs. *summary*.

-2. Practice creating histogram, CDF, time-series, and ACF; extract relevant features from each.
-Use ozone dataset.

-5. Visualize data from a bi-modal distribution (hist, cum dist).
-Talk about why `mean` is not a good representation of the central tendency.

-4. (hh/extra) Introduce `library(gridExtra)` and create multi-panel EDA plots

-## Ch-5 Homework
+## Chapter 5 Homework

+You will continue to work with the ozone measurement data introduced in the previous chapters.
+You will also use data we randomly generated in R.

+On Canvas, download the R Markdown template (.Rmd).
+Save the data and template files in your local R Project in the `/data` and  `/homework` folders, respectively.
+You should already have the ozone data (.csv) saved in your `/data` folder, but you need to download and save the other data.

+This homework assignment is due at the start of the class when we begin Chapter
+6. We will look for the R Markdown file and the corresponding knitted PDF or HTML document within your `/homework` file.
+Your work will be considered late if the latest knit occurs after the deadline.